Whatever It Takes (2000 film): Cast

-Whatever It Takes was released on VHS and DVD in North America in August 2000.
-It was released in Australia later that year, then released in the UK in 2001.
+Production

+The film was shot under the title I'll Be You.
+It uses the chaotic "pool under the gym floor opening at the prom" scene, as seen in It's a Wonderful Life (1946).

 Reception

-The film has an approval rating on Rotten Tomatoes of 16% based on 67 reviews.
+On Rotten Tomatoes the film has an approval rating of 15% based on 66 reviews.
 The site's critical consensus reads, "Whatever It Takes is another run-of-the-mill teeny-bopper romance flick.
 Cliche jokes and a tired plot capture few laughs".
+On Metacritic it has a score of 20% based on reviews from 22 critics, indicating "generally unfavorable" reviews.

 A.O.
-Scott of The New York Times criticized the film’s predictable plot, and pointed out that “the script's way of handling its romantic complications is unusually obtuse and insensitive.”
-Scott said the film’s treatment of the Ashley character, who is humiliated for laughs, “strikes an ugly, misogynist note.”
+Scott of The New York Times criticized the film's predictable plot, and pointed out that "the script's way of handling its romantic complications is unusually obtuse and insensitive."
+Scott said the film's treatment of the Ashley character, who is humiliated for laughs, "strikes an ugly, misogynist note."

 Owen Gleiberman of Entertainment Weekly said the film had "ersatz versions of stars who, in this case, are fairly vanilla to begin with".